Skip to main content

 • Led by Dr Anna-Maria Sichani, School of Advanced Study, University of London

-• Partnered with The Alan Turing Institute
+• Partnered with The National Archives

 Centering Creativity and Responsibility for AI Tools for Artists, Creatives and Makers